Chula Vista City Hall

-The Chula Vista City Hall is the seat of the government of the city of Chula Vista, California.
-The city hall was built in 1923 on Third Avenue in the recently incorporated city, and it served the city until it was replaced by a new structure in 1951.
+Chula Vista City Hall is the seat of the government of the city of Chula Vista, California.
+It houses the five members of city council, which includes the mayor.

+The city hall was built in 1923 on Third Avenue in the recently incorporated city.
+It was replaced by a new structure in 1951 at a cost of around $99,000.
 The city hall initially also served as the headquarters for the fire and police departments.
-It houses the five members of City Council, which includes the mayor.